Kodular/Documentation/docs/components/sensors/accelerometer-sensor.md

 |:----:|:-------:|
 |boolean|True|

-If true, the sensor will generate events.
-Otherwise, no events are generated even if the device is accelerated or shaken.
+_If true, the sensor will generate events.
+Otherwise, no events are generated even if the device is accelerated or shaken._

 ### Legacy Mode

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Accelerometer Sensor', 'Legacy Mode')]]